eaasi/user-handbook/source/configuration/sharing_environments.rst

 The only alternatives for "sharing" an Environment (including Content Environments) between user accounts are:

 1. Selecting the relevant Environment and using the "Publish to Network" option in the Actions menu - making the Environment visible and runnable by all user accounts across all Organizations in the deployment.
-2. Logging in to the second user account ahead of time, re-create the relevant Environment (including its entire configuration chain, starting from any of the available :ref:`template environments`) in the second user account, log out and back in to the first, Admin-level user account, use the User Management options on the Manage Node page to reset the password on the second user account, then provide the generated temporary password for the second user account to the desired individual user, outside of EAASI.
+2. Logging in to the second user account ahead of time, re-create the relevant Environment in the second user account, log out and back in to the first, Admin-level user account, use the User Management options on the Manage Node page to reset the password on the second user account, then provide the generated temporary password for the second user account to the desired individual user, outside of EAASI.
 (Note that this approach is not even so much "sharing" an Environment as it is a separate Environment resource that duplicates the configuration effort of the target Environment)

-If you have further questions about sharing or having multiple users access EAASI resources, please start a thread in the `Forum <https://forum.eaasi.cloud/c/support/6>`_!